hwpplayer1/terapistonia/freedom.md

 # Freedom

-* A critics of hacking business
+* A criticism of hacking business

 ## Hacking itself